-Students of the stepping-stone approach compare the Ages, like the Eight Lotuses of our Dharma's Path, to stepping-stones spread evenly through a garden.
-The traveler who wishes to go from one side to the other must step on them all (or at least on most of them), but not necessarily in any assigned order.
+Students of the cyclic approach say that the Ages must unfold in succession, but that the direction of the wheel may be reversed with sufficiently powerful righteous action.
+In this, they say, the universe reflects the cycle of dynastic evolution, or vice versa.
+My readers from outside China may be unfamiliar with this latter cycle, so I recapitulate it briefly.
+A new dynasty, according to our sages, begins with a righteous leader who restores order after a time of chaos.
+The new emperor discharges Heaven's assigned duties, and he (or she) and successive emperors guide the country to new heights of prosperity.
+In due season, prosperity reaches its highest peak, and a descent into morally leaner times begins.
+At the end of the dynasty, Heaven withdraws its mandate from sufficiently unrighteous emperors and chaos step on them all (or at least on most of them), but not necessarily in any assigned order.
 Within this approach, two secondary schools of thought about the Sixth Age contend.
 One sub-school says that all the Ages serve Heaven's will and must indeed come to pass.
 If we put off the Sixth Age, skipping ahead to an Age not yet come, we shall face the Sixth at a later time.
 The consolation in this view is that we might collectively be better prepared for it after this warning epoch.
 The other sub-school says that the Ages are possibilities Heaven presents to us rather than requirements imposed upon us, so that we may choose simply to step past the Sixth Age if we can reach the Seventh.